-- Edit Projects – by default, these people can edit and view all documents in your account.
+- Create/Edit Documents- by default, these people can create, edit, and view all documents in your account.

-- View Projects – by default, these people can view but not edit all documents in your account.
+- View Documents - by default, these people can view but not edit all documents in your account.

 If you are restricting access to users then do not add restricted users to any of these groups, as they will be able to access other documents.

 Now that groups have been defined, new users can be assigned into those groups.
 When you invite someone to join your account you can specify which groups they are in.
 You can also change which groups someone is in at a later time.